 Adult macular degeneration is more common in women.

-According to the Third National Health and Nutrition Examination Survey, adult macular degeneration is more common in people who are Caucasian than in other races.
+According to the Third National Health and Nutrition Examination Survey, adult macular degeneration is more common in people who are Caucasian.

 Genetic factors appear to be very common in early-onset types of macular degeneration.
 Specific genetic causes for adult macular degeneration have not been identified.
 However, a positive family history may increase risk.